 Approved for FL Occupational Therapists for 21.5 continuing education hours, #20-902760.
 This course can be used toward your NBCOT renewal requirements for 18.5 units.
 This course meets the approval of the TX Board of OT Examiners.

-Approved by the MN Board of Physical Therapy for ____ CE Hours, #______.
+Course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.85 CEU's.
 Approval #2204-30 by the NJ State Board of Physical Therapy Examiners for 18.5 CEC's.
 Education Resources is an approved agency by the PT Board of CA for 18.5 contact hours.
 Approved by the Kentucky Physical Therapy Association for 18.5 Category 1 contact hours, expiration Date: 3/6/23, approval # CS64-2010-KPTA.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 21.5 contact hours.
 Approved provider by the NY State Board of Physical Therapy for 21.5 contact hours (2.15 CEUs).

 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 18.5 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.